Expedition of the Thousand: Calatafimi and Palermo

 The Thousand cross the "Admiral's Bridge" in Palermo.

 Giuseppe Garibaldi marches through conquered Palermo.

 After the battle of Calatafimi Giuseppe Garibaldi headed for Palermo passing through Alcamo and Partinico.
 Along the journey, the Thousand were joined by 3,200 Sicilians, bringing the number of fighters under Garibaldi's orders to 4,000 men.
 From there, Garibaldi and the Sicilian volunteers arrived in Palermo on 27 May and prepared to enter the city, through the Admiral's Bridge and the Porto Termini manned by the Bourbon military.
-After a hard battle, the royal troops abandoned the field and returned to Palermo.
-A column of Garibaldi crossed the Porta Termini and entered the city, while another column entered Palermo crossing the Porta Sant'Antonino with less difficulty.
+After a hard battle, the royal troops abandoned the field and retreated to Palermo.
+A Garibaldian column crossed the Porta Termini and entered the city, while another column entered Palermo, crossing the Porta Sant'Antonino with less difficulty.

 Aided by the Palermo insurrection, between 28 May and 30 May, the Garibaldians and the insurgents, often fighting street by street, conquered the whole city, despite the indiscriminate bombardment carried out by the Bourbon ships and by the positions present on the floor in front of the Palazzo dei Normanni and the Castello a Mare.
 On 29 May there was a decisive counterattack by the royal troops which, however, was contained.
 Thus began the Siege of Palermo.
 On 30 May the Bourbons, barricaded in the fortresses along the walls, asked for an armistice (organized by the British Admiral Rodney Mundy), which was granted and which lasted from 30 May to 3 June.
 On 6 June the Bourbon troops defending the Sicilian capital capitulated in exchange for permission to leave the city, asking for the honor of arms, which Garibaldi granted as they were also Italian.
 The garrison evacuated on 7 July, after King Francis II authorized the Bourbon withdrawal.